Skip to Main Content Skip to Footer

 Work on Campus

 International students in the U.S. in F-1 status may not accept off-campus employment unless they receive authorization from USCIS.
 If your feet are on U.S. soil, you need employment authorization including for remote work.
 Working without authorization is one of the most serious violations of visa status and can result in you having to return home to obtain a new visa.
 It can also result in immediate deportation.
-Please talk to Luyen, or Molly if you have any questions about employment authorization.
+Please talk to Luyen, Molly, or Britt if you have any questions about employment authorization.

 If you accept an on-campus job, then consult the W-4 Form instructions under the Taxes section of the ISP website for more information on filling out this document.
 You will need your W-4 to give to your employer for tax purposes.
 Be sure to update your information in Glacier.